yashkhare0/voko/README.md

 - Namespaces look odd: verify your route structure and `namespaceStrategy`.
 - Server files not rewritten: expected; use the server suggestion pattern.
 - Mixed frameworks: set `frameworks` and `globs` per adapter and re-run.

+- Adapter not detected (React/Next): ensure you run from the app repo root, that `frameworks` includes `"react-next"`, and that your project has `app/` or `pages/` (or `next.config.*`).
+- No diffs from `inject --dry-run`: injection only applies to client components; add `"use client"` at the top of the file.
+Also confirm `scan` finds candidates for that namespace.
+- Config validation failed: run `voko init` to scaffold a valid `voko.config.json`.
+On schema errors, the error message includes the path; compare your file with the example in this README.
+- Globs seem ignored: use forward slashes in globs (even on Windows) and ensure patterns are under your repo root.
+Example: `"app/**/*.{ts,tsx}"`.
+- Scan report missing: `scan` writes to `reports/`; check write permissions and that the directory exists (created by `init`).
+- CI `check` fails: it means new raw strings were introduced.
+Run `voko scan && voko extract` locally, commit updated locale files, and re-run.

 ---